My Journey Through Fitness Wearables

 - Great for tracking weightlifting sessions

-- Seamless integration with running apps
+- Seamless integration with fitness/ running apps like Strava & Nike Run

 - Activity rings kept me motivated